-Accessing the detailed page for a part request, from the main Legacy Part Requests page.
+Accessing the detailed page for a part request from the main Part Requests page.

 Editing a Part Request

-To edit a part request, access its detailed page, then click the button at the top-right of the page.
-Notice also, that a Comment field is available.
+To edit a part request, access its detailed page then click the button at the top-right of the page.
+Notice also that a Comment field is available.
 This is specifically for adding some explanatory text in relation to any modification to the request.
-This is separate from the Commenting feature available outside of editing the request.
+This is separate to the Commenting feature available outside of editing the request.

 Accessing the form with which to edit an existing part request.

-Make changes as required, including a change of State if appropriate, and then click to confirm.
+Make changes as required, then click .
 To back out without making changes, click .